mre-code/groovysql/README.md

     dbName = "itemdb"
     dbClass = "com.denodo.vdp.jdbc.Driver"

 Specifying the dbClass in the config file is optional.
-SqlClient uses a default dbClass based on the vdb option but if a dbClass is provided then it will override the default.
+GroovySQL uses a default dbClass based on the vdb option but if a dbClass is provided then it will override the default.

 **File item-extract.sql:**